 All steps in the SIV application process are outlined below and include the current average processing time spent by all U.S. government entities.
-This captures total U.S. government processing time, beginning with the applicant's initial submission of documents to the National Visa Center (NVC) and ending with the date of visa issuance at Embassy Baghdad.
+This captures total U.S. government processing time, beginning with the applicant's initial submission of documents to the Department of State's National Visa Center (NVC) and ending with the date of visa issuance at Embassy Baghdad.
 The figure does not capture those steps in the SIV process that are solely dependent on the applicant's initiative and outside the control of U.S. government entities.
 SIV applications move through 14 steps in these four stages: Chief of Mission Application Process; I-360 Adjudication; Visa Interview; and Visa Issuance.

 Special Immigrant Visa (SIV) Processing Steps Stage Step Current average processing times for Iraqi cases applying in Baghdad (business days) Chief of Mission application process 1 Applicant submits Chief of Mission (COM) application package to the Department of State's National Visa Center (NVC). applicant-controlled 2 NVC reviews documents for completeness.
 10 3 NVC sends completed COM package to U.S. Embassy Baghdad.
 1 4 U.S. Embassy Baghdad reviews COM application and makes a decision to approve or deny.
-10 (If all required documents are present) 5 U.S. Embassy Baghdad advises NVC if COM application is approved.
+40 (if all required documents are present) 5 U.S. Embassy Baghdad advises NVC if COM application is approved.
 NVC immediately sends approval letter to applicant.
 (If any documents reveal that applicant does not qualify for the program, the COM application is denied.)
 5 I-360 adjudication process 6 Applicant self-petitions to the Department of Homeland Security's U.S. Citizenship and Immigration Services (USCIS) using form I-360. applicant-controlled 7 USCIS adjudicates petition and sends to NVC if approved.
-15 Visa Interview Process, including prior to and 8 NVC sends instruction packet to applicant requesting standard immigrant visa documentation.
-10 9 Applicant submits required documentation to NVC. applicant-controlled after interview 10 NVC reviews documents for completeness.
-10

-11 NVC schedules applicant for next available interview at U.S. Embassy Baghdad.
+15 Visa Interview Process, including prior to and after interview 8 NVC sends instruction packet to applicant requesting standard immigrant visa documentation.
+10 9 Applicant submits required documentation to NVC. applicant-controlled 10 NVC reviews documents for completeness.
+10 11 U.S. Embassy Baghdad schedules applicant for next available interview at U.S. Embassy Baghdad.
 20 12 Applicant is interviewed by consular officer on the scheduled appointment date.
 Administrative processing is initiated following the interview.
+1

-1 13 The applicant's case undergoes administrative processing.
-157 Visa Issuance to eligible applicants 14 Upon completion of administrative processing, visa is issued if applicant is eligible.
-In some cases, the passport or medical exam will have expired and require renewal by the applicant. applicant-controlled Total USG processing based on NVC ' data time 239 Line 13 totals includes data for all cases issued as of January 31, 2014; processing time for cases that remain pending cannot be calculated without a completion date.
+13 The applicant's case undergoes administrative processing.
+147 Visa Issuance to eligible applicants 14 Upon completion of administrative processing, visa is issued if applicant is eligible.
+In some cases, the passport or medical exam will have expired and require renewal by the applicant. applicant-controlled Total USG processing time 259 based on NVC data Line 13 total Line 13 totals include data for all cases issued as of September 10, 2014.
+Processing time for cases that remain pending cannot be calculated without a completion date.
 USG processing times do not factor in applicant-controlled steps.
 Overall processing times are greater than USG processing times.
-Processing steps are for SQ SIVs.
+Processing steps are for SQ SIVs authorized under section 1244 of the National Defen National Defense Authorization Act for FY 2008, as amended.